Mexico: Communications

 The telecommunications industry is mostly dominated by Telmex (Teléfonos de México), previously a government monopoly privatized in 1990.
 By 2006, Telmex had expanded its operations to Colombia, Peru, Chile, Argentina, Brazil, Uruguay, and the United States.
-Other players in the domestic industry are Axtel, Maxcom, Alestra, Marcatel, AT&T Mexico.
-Because of Mexican orography, providing a landline telephone service at remote mountainous areas is expensive, and the penetration of line-phones per capita is low compared to other Latin American countries, at 51.8% percent; however, 81.2% of Mexican households have an internet connection and 81.4% of Mexicans over the age of 6 have a mobile phone.
-Mobile telephony has the advantage of reaching all areas at a lower cost, and the total number of mobile lines is almost two times that of landlines, with an estimation of 97.2 million lines.
+Other players are Axtel, Maxcom, Alestra, Marcatel, AT&T Mexico.
+Because of Mexican orography, providing a landline telephone service at remote mountainous areas is expensive, and the penetration of line-phones per capita is low compared to other Latin American countries, at 52% percent; however, 81% of Mexican households have internet connection and 81% over the age of 6 have a mobile phone.
+Mobile telephony has the advantage of reaching all areas at a lower cost, and the total number of mobile lines is almost two times that of landlines, with an estimation of 97 million lines.
 The telecommunication industry is regulated by the government through Cofetel (Comisión Federal de Telecomunicaciones).

-The Mexican satellite system is domestic and operates 120 earth stations.
-There is also extensive microwave radio relay network and considerable use of fiber-optic and coaxial cable.
-Mexican satellites are operated by Satélites Mexicanos (Satmex), a private company, leader in Latin America and servicing both North and South America.
-It offers broadcast, telephone, and telecommunication services to 37 countries in the Americas, from Canada to Argentina.
-Through business partnerships Satmex provides high-speed connectivity to ISPs and Digital Broadcast Services.
-Satmex maintains its satellite fleet with most of the fleet being designed and built in Mexico.
-Major players in the broadcasting industry are Televisa, the largest Mexican media company in the Spanish-speaking world, TV Azteca and Imagen Televisión.
+The satellite system is domestic and operates 120 earth stations.
+There is extensive microwave radio relay network and considerable use of fiber-optic and coaxial cable.
+Mexican satellites are operated by Satélites Mexicanos (Satmex), a private company, leader in Latin America and servicing North and South America.